My Self Care Tips

 What works for you?

-My self care tips list is general, take some time to think about those things that really float your boat… You may realise I love a relaxing bath, I love listening to the waves on the beach and reading a really good book.
-These are my favourites what are yours?
+My self care tips list is general, take some time to think about those things that really float your boat… I love a relaxing bath, I love listening to the waves on the beach and reading a really good book.
+These are my favourite self care activities, what are yours?
 Take some time to think about those things that you love but haven’t done for a while; then write a list and start doing them!